BlueBrain/BluePyParallel/README.md

 ## Introduction

-Provides an embarrassingly parallel tool with sql backend, inspired by [BluePyMM](https://github.com/BlueBrain/BluePyMM).
+Provides an embarrassingly parallel tool with sql backend, inspired by [BluePyMM](https://github.com/BlueBrain/BluePyMM) of @wvangeit.

 ## Installation